bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 2: 00:27:03

-Whoever was allowed to spend these coins, and in this case it could be a group, but just by looking at this publicly you don't know, is allowed to...
+Whoever was allowed to spend these coins, and in this case it could be a group, but just by looking at this `public key` you don't know, is allowed to...
 Yeah.
 Like, is authorizing this transaction.